Nitro/superside/README.md

 [Sidecar](https://github.com/newrelic/sidecar)-based infrastructures.
 It can be subscribed to state updates from Sidecar in multiple environments.
-Sidecar focuses on current state of the system, while Superside tracks history and adds the abstraction of Deplpoyments.
+Sidecar focuses on current state of the system, while Superside tracks history and adds the abstraction of Deployments.
 These are then tracked and compared for each service between multiple environments.

 From the Superside console, you can see an ongoing stream of events in all of